-President and CEO of Coolfire Don Sharp joins Terri Foudray, CEO of RUMBLE IoT, to weigh in on what it takes for enterprises to leverage IoT technology for cutting-edge applications.
+President and CEO of Coolfire Don Sharp joins Terri Foudray, CEO of ConvIOT, to weigh in on what it takes for enterprises to leverage IoT technology for cutting-edge applications.

-Terri Foudray is the Founder and CEO of RUMBLE IoT, a fully integrated IoT provider that architects and implements custom end-to-end solutions to help companies access data.
+Terri Foudray is the Founder and CEO of ConvIOT, a fully integrated IoT provider that architects and implements custom end-to-end solutions to help companies access data.
 Here she brings unique insights from working with companies on the strategic and technical aspects of IoT deployments.

 Don Sharp, President and CEO of Coolfire, brings a different perspective to the table by focusing on how the data from IoT technologies can inform action and drive value in the enterprise.
 Together, Terri and Don articulate both the complexity and the immense rewards of well-executed IoT solutions.